top of page

 VISUAL POETRY

-Expression is one of the most important human needs, but yet one of the most difficult one to achieve especially when language barrier or trauma are involved.
-They can make words really hard to find.
-We developped a technique that we called Visual Poetry to help people raise awareness about the traumas they went through.
-It's an aesthetic approach that can convey the violence of the life journey's experience whilst still celebrating the beauty and talent of the person who was affected.
-This technique, involving creating visual tableaux to describe emotions, is coming from a therapeutic practice called "family constellation" that Sophie Besse, our Artistic Director, picked up from her training in family therapy.
-Our Visual Poetry approach also has some common grounds with Theatre of the Oppressed's Image Theatre except we orientate our work more towards art and theatre playing with light, metaphors, music and costumes as well.
-It is key for us to transform a traumatic memory in a piece of art that will also generate a sense of pride.
+As a theatre company, we developed a technique that we called Visual Poetry to help people raise awareness about what they went through.
+It's an aesthetic approach that can convey the violence of the trauma whilst still celebrating the beauty and talent of the affected person.
+This technique, involving creating visual tableaux, is coming from a therapeutic practice called "family constellation" that Sophie Besse, our Artistic Director, picked up from her training in family therapy.
+Our Visual Poetry approach also has some common grounds with Theatre of the Oppressed's "Image Theatre" except that, at PSYCHEdelight's, we push the artistic side of the creation process using lights, symbolic images, music and costumes.
+It is key for us to transform a traumatic memory into a piece of art as aesthetic generates pride, improves self-esteem and helps the creator get a sense of self back, away from the horror of the trauma they experienced.

 The Haunted house in "Welcome To The UK"'s funfair.
 Debby raising awareness about women trafficking organised by husbands.